nourheshamshaheen/Sorting-Techniques/README.md

 # Sorting-Techniques

-Assignment for the Data Structures II course in AU.
+Assignment for the Data Structures II course in Alexandria University.
 Contributors: Nour Hesham, Lara Hossam

 ## Abstract
 Sorting is one of the most fundamental algorithmic problems within computer science.
 It